International Sleep Products Association: Better Sleep Council (BSC)

-Founded by ISPA in 1979, the BSC's stated goal has been to increase mattress sales and shorten the mattress replacement cycle by educating consumers about the importance of sleep to health and quality of life, and that the sleep surface and sleep environment are important contributors to quality of sleep.
+Founded by ISPA in 1979, the BSC's stated goal has been to increase mattress sales and shorten the mattress replacement cycle by educating consumers about the relationship between sleep, health and quality of life.
+BSC blogs, spokespersons and social media posts discuss the sleep environment and important contributors to quality sleep.

 The BSC funds regular research studies of consumers to explore attitudes toward mattresses and the shopping experience.
-Findings assist the BSC in developing its messaging.
 ISPA membership dues support BSC research and other programs.
-BSC public relations campaigns aim to keep mattresses top of mind as consumers decide how to spend disposable income.
-The campaigns target a broad segment of U.S. consumers via print, broadcast and online media.

-The BSC's latest example of this is the "Stop Sleeping Around" campaign.
-Through short videos and other visuals that show consumers sleeping everywhere but their own bed, the campaign reinforces the message that they may need to replace their mattress if they are nodding off during the day because they are not getting 7–8 hours of quality rest on a comfortable, supportive mattress.
-The campaign advances the BSC’s mission by making the importance of sleep and mattress replacement top of mind in a fun, edgy way.

-The annual focal point of the association's public relations campaign is Better Sleep Month (BSM) each May.
-Media hits for the campaign reach into the millions each year.
-During BSM, the BSC has used a national spokesperson for a satellite and radio media tour, as well as 30: and 60: “In the Know” news vignettes, which are put on the BSC website.
+The BSC aims to keep consumers informed about mattresses and sleep, especially when shopping.

+Better Sleep Month is recognized and celebrated by the Better Sleep Council each May.

 The BSC has conducted several studies on consumer shopping behavior and the typical mattress replacement cycle.
 The council takes credit for helping reduce the average mattress replacement cycle from 13-plus years to about 10 years.
 The BSC sponsored a groundbreaking study conducted by the Oklahoma State University to scientifically evaluate whether a new mattress improves sleep quality and efficiency, while reducing back, spine, shoulder and neck stiffness, thus leading to a more restful night’s sleep.
 The results were positive.
 This study is a resource for the BSC’s consumer messaging.

+Mattress Recycling Council (MRC)

+The Mattress Recycling Council is a nonprofit organization that ISPA established in 2014 to operate recycling programs in states that have passed mattress recycling laws: California, Connecticut, Rhode Island and Oregon.
+MRC recycles nearly 2 million mattresses each year.
+Learn more on the MRC website.